The Markets (as of market close November 30, 2017)

-- 12/22: Durable goods orders, GDP, personal income and outlays
+- 12/22: Durable goods orders, personal income and outlays, new home sales

 Data sources: Economic: Based on data from U.S. Bureau of Labor Statistics (unemployment, inflation); U.S. Department of Commerce (GDP, corporate profits, retail sales, housing); S&P/Case-Shiller 20-City Composite Index (home prices); Institute for Supply Management (manufacturing/services).
 Performance: Based on data reported in WSJ Market Data Center (indexes); U.S. Treasury (Treasury yields); U.S. Energy Information Administration/Bloomberg.com Market Data (oil spot price, WTI Cushing, OK); www.goldprice.org (spot gold/silver); Oanda/FX Street (currency exchange rates).
 News items are based on reports from multiple commonly available international news sources (i.e. wire services) and are independently verified when necessary with secondary sources such as government agencies, corporate press releases, or trade organizations.
 All information is based on sources deemed reliable, but no warranty or guarantee is made as to its accuracy or completeness.
 Neither the information nor any opinion expressed herein constitutes a solicitation for the purchase or sale of any securities, and should not be relied on as financial advice.
 Past performance is no guarantee of future results.
 All investing involves risk, including the potential loss of principal, and there can be no guarantee that any investing strategy will be successful.